Religious antisemitism: Medieval and Renaissance Europe

 Antisemitism was widespread in Europe during the Middle Ages.
-In those times, a main cause of prejudice against Jews in Europe was the religious one.
+In those times, the main cause of prejudice against Jews in Europe was the religious one.
 Although not part of Roman Catholic dogma, many Christians, including members of the clergy, held the Jewish people collectively responsible for the death of Jesus, a practice originated by Melito of Sardis.

 Among socio-economic factors were restrictions by the authorities.
-Local rulers and church officials closed the doors for many professions to the Jews, pushing them into occupations considered socially inferior such as accounting, rent-collecting and moneylending, which was tolerated then as a "necessary evil".
-During the Black Death, Jews were accused as being the cause, and were often killed.
+Local rulers and church officials closed the doors for many professions to the Jews, pushing them into occupations considered socially inferior such as accounting, rent-collecting, and moneylending, which was tolerated then as a "necessary evil".
+During the Black Death, Jews were accused of being the cause and were often killed.
 There were expulsions of Jews from England, France, Germany, Portugal and Spain during the Middle Ages as a result of antisemitism.

 German for "Jews' sow", Judensau was the derogatory and dehumanizing imagery of Jews that appeared around the 13th century.
 Its popularity lasted for over 600 years and was revived by the Nazis.
 The Jews, typically portrayed in obscene contact with unclean animals such as pigs or owls or representing a devil, appeared on cathedral or church ceilings, pillars, utensils, etchings, etc. Often, the images combined several antisemitic motifs and included derisive prose or poetry.

 "Dozens of Judensaus... intersect with the portrayal of the Jew as a Christ killer.
 Various illustrations of the murder of Simon of Trent blended images of Judensau, the devil, the murder of little Simon himself, and the Crucifixion.
 In the 17th-century engraving from Frankfurt... a well-dressed, very contemporary-looking Jew has mounted the sow backward and holds her tail, while a second Jew sucks at her milk and a third eats her feces.
 The horned devil, himself wearing a Jewish badge, looks on and the butchered Simon, splayed as if on a cross, appears on a panel above."

 In Shakespeare's Merchant of Venice, considered to be one of the greatest romantic comedies of all time, the villain Shylock was a Jewish moneylender.
-By the end of the play he is mocked on the streets after his daughter elopes with a Christian.
+By the end of the play, he is mocked on the streets after his daughter elopes with a Christian.
 Shylock, then, compulsorily converts to Christianity as a part of a deal gone wrong.
 This has raised profound implications regarding Shakespeare and antisemitism.

 During the Middle Ages, the story of Jephonias, the Jew who tried to overturn Mary's funeral bier, changed from his converting to Christianity into his simply having his hands cut off by an angel.

 On many occasions, Jews were subjected to blood libels, false accusations of drinking the blood of Christian children in mockery of the Christian Eucharist.